Laser Removal of Skin Fibromas

 First Week

-• No swimming in chlorinated water
+• No swimming in chlorinated water.

 • Mild tenderness may persist.

-• The treated area will darken and form a scab, which should flake off in 1 to 2 weeks
+• The treated area will darken and form a scab, which should flake off in 1 to 2 weeks.

 1 - 2 weeks post treatment

-• If the scab still remains after 2 weeks, we recommend you soak in a hot bath to soften and gently remove
+• If the scab still remains after 2 weeks, we recommend you soak in a hot bath to soften and gently remove.

 • Avoid sun exposure and apply SPF 50+ once the area starts healing.

-In the 4 weeks post treatment
+4 weeks post treatment

-• Repeat treatment should be made 8 weeks after previous treatment if required
+• Repeat treatment should be made 8 weeks after previous treatment if required.

 Ongoing support is part of the service that Highland Laser Clinic provides, any questions or concerns please get in touch